MeltwaterArchive/NodeJS-Consumer/README.md

 # DataSift consumer for NodeJS

-This library gives simple access to real-time data coming from a DataSift stream with
+This library gives easy access to the real-time data coming from one or more DataSift streams.

 It connects to the DataSift streaming API, and emits all data received.
 It can also handle multiple stream simultaneously.